Ralph Norman: Steve King

 In 2019, Norman joined a small group of House Republicans who sought to reinstate Representative Steve King on House committees.
 King had lost his committee positions due to a series of racist and white nationalist remarks.
 The group included Louie Gohmert and Paul Gosar.
 King was not reinstated.

 Donald Trump

 Norman was described as a Trump ally during Donald Trump's presidency.
 After Joe Biden won the 2020 presidential election and Trump made claims of election fraud, Norman called for an investigation into fraud.

-In December 2020, Norman was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 On October 31, 2019, Norman voted with his fellow Republicans in opposition to a resolution outlining rules for then-ongoing impeachment inquiry against Donald Trump.
 On December 18, 2019, Norman voted against both of the articles of impeachment of the first impeachment of President Trump.